Uniform density in matroids, matrices and graphs: Introduction

 Section \ref{section: graphic matroids} deals with uniformly dense graphic matroids.
 We introduce the required terminology and concepts from graph theory and give some examples.
 In Section \ref{subsection: structure of ud graphs} we study implications of uniform density on the structure of a graph and classify uniformly dense graphs with two cycles.
 Section \ref{subsection: connectivity for ud graphs} discusses connectivity of uniformly dense graphs with the toughness result Theorem \ref{th: toughness of uniformly dense graphs} as the main result.
 Section \ref{subsection: spectral results for ud graphs} finally describes results on the normalized Laplacian spectrum of uniformly dense graphs.

 Section \ref{section: real matroids} deals with real representable matroids.
 In Section \ref{subsection: SUD real representable} we consider strictly uniformly dense real representable matroids.
-We show that these matroids admit an $E$-uniform `determinantal' measure in Theorem \ref{th: real UD matroids have determinantal measures}, that uniform density can be recognized efficiently in Theorem \ref{theorem: uniform density is polynomial} and that they can be represented by a constant-diagonal projection matrix in Theorem \ref{th: representable UD matroids and projection matrices}.
+We show that these matroids admit an $E$-uniform `determinantal' measure in Theorem \ref{th: real UD matroids have determinantal measures} and that they can be represented by a constant-diagonal projection matrix in Theorem \ref{th: representable UD matroids and projection matrices}.
 Section \ref{subsection: moduli space} introduces a variety that parametrizes strictly uniformly dense real matroids.